shoelace-style/shoelace/docs/components/color-picker.md

 ### Formats

 Set the color picker's format with the `format` attribute.
-Valid options include `hex`, `rgb`, `hsl` and `hsv`.
+Valid options include `hex`, `rgb`, `hsl`, and `hsv`.
 Note that the color picker's input will accept any parsable format (including CSS color names) regardless of this option.

 To prevent users from toggling the format themselves, add the `no-format-toggle` attribute.